 “I consider the care each of us gives our bodies, psyches, communities, and the earth, to be part of our political work.”

 On a more personal note, I am passionate about my work, I aspire to engage with life as deeply as possible in each moment, and I am deeply connected to nature.
 I believe in the value of activism and community participation, life-long learning, and engaging with our creative selves.
-I live and work on Coast Salish Territory in James Bay, Victoria, BC with my partner and cat.
+I live and work on the unceded territory of the Lekwungen peoples, and the Songhees, Esquimalt and WSÁNEĆ Nations whose relationships with this land continue to this day.

 I am a Registered Clinical Counsellor and have a PhD in Leadership Studies and an MA in Counselling Psychology both from the University of Victoria.
-My doctoral program focused on social justice and social change and my doctoral research explored how embodied knowledges (the body) informs and is affected by women’s eco-activism.
+My doctoral program focused on social justice and social change and my doctoral research explored how embodied knowledges (the body) informs and is affected by women’s eco-activism and looked at the body and earth as living sites of knowledge.
 My master’s thesis explored the lived experience of women who choose not to have children.

 I am involved in multiple learning communities and believe that ongoing personal/professional development and consultation is integral to ethical practice.
-I have studied extensively, and continue to do so, in the fields of: trauma, attachment, emergent neuroscience, embodiment, and somatic therapies.
-I have had the privilege of being mentored by Dr. Sharon Stanley for over a decade in somatic complex trauma resolution, have and continue to study with Dr. Allan Schore in the areas of neuroscience, attachment and complex trauma, and trained with Dr. Mary Main and Dr. Erik Hesse in the Adult Attachment Interview.
-My extensive studies in somatic psychotherapy have lead me to be certified as a practitioner in Dr. Sharon Stanley’s Somatic Transformation and Dr. Peter Levine’s Somatic Experiencing.
+I have studied extensively, and continue to do so, in the fields of: trauma, attachment, relational/interpersonal practice, psychoanalytic studies, emergent neuroscience, embodiment, and somatic therapies.
+I have had the privilege to study with Dr. Allan Schore for many years in the neuroscience of human development, trauma, dissociation and attachment with a psychoanalytic focus on brain-body connection.
+In my exploration of somatic psychotherapy, I trained with Dr. Peter Levine and for over a decade trained and was mentored by Dr. Sharon Stanley.
+I have also trained with Dr. Mary Main and Dr. Erik Hesse in the Adult Attachment Interview and trained in Interpersonal Psychoanalytic Psychotherapy through the William Alanson White Institute.

-Sessions are 70 minutes and $150.00 including gst per session and available weekdays by appointment.
+Sessions are 70 minutes and $205.00 including gst per session and available weekdays by appointment.
+Longer sessions are available by arrangement and pro-rated.

 Payment by cash or cheque.
 I require 24 hours notice to change or cancel an appointment.